 The concept is so popular now that even major universities are starting to offer camps.
 In Virginia, the best example might be the University of Richmond Data Analytics Boot Camp.
-At six months in length, part-time, the courses are all offered on evenings and weekends.
+At 24 weeks in length, part-time, the courses are all offered on evenings and weekends.
 While some other boot camps are oriented toward individuals already holding a master’s, this is definitely an entry-level, pre-master’s option so no prior experience is required to get into the UR program… just pass a phone interview and critical thinking assessment.

 Once you’re in the door, you’ll learn skills like: